TJH0409/CW2024/README.md

   found and fix a typo in EnemyPlane (projectileYPostion to projectileYPosition)

   fix the shield image format (jpg to png)

+  repackage and make changes to all relevant codes

   found the error InvocationTargetException (fixed by adding timeline.stop in goToNextLevel)